akanelovw/akanelovw/README.md

   <h1>About Me
   </h1>
 </div>

+Hello, my name is Nikita.
+I'm a Software Engineer from Novosibirsk.
 I have always been interested in solving complex problems and learning new things.
 At the moment I am mastering Flask, studying algorithms, and want to study asynchronous programming.
 I also have an interest in game development.
 In the future, I plan to learn C# to develop games in Unity.
 Currently i am developing web service for sharing short clips from games.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=akanelovw&theme=dark)](https://github.com/anuraghazra/github-readme-stats)

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=akanelovw&show_icons=true&count_private=true&theme=dark)